 Such is the resolve of the two groups to protect the status of their respective mother tongues; neither the Walloons nor the Flemish take kindly to being addressed by strangers on the street in the “wrong” language.
 I often witnessed this phenomenon first-hand in Belgium — from the Flemish waffle waitress in Bruges who did not take kindly to the demands of a French-speaking customer and strongly told her (in Flemish) to go forth and multiply, to the French-speaking ticket-vendor at the main train station in Brussels who sat in stony silence refusing to answer the questions of a Flemish traveler.

-Don’t let the Belgian contortions over language put you off visiting the country!
-I had the pleasure of living in Belgium for a few months in 2014 whilst working for a political organization, and I can say, hand-on-heart, that from the beauty of Bruges to the beer of Brussels, and from the lush forests of the Ardennes to the German Christmas Markets of Eupen, there is much to tempt the traveler to Belgium.
+Don’t let the Belgian contortions over language put you off to visiting the country!
+I had the pleasure of living in Belgium for a few months in 2014 while working for a political organization, and I can say, hand-on-heart, that from the beauty of Bruges to the beer of Brussels, and from the lush forests of the Ardennes to the German Christmas Markets of Eupen, there is much to tempt the traveler to Belgium.
 Belgium is a beautiful country with a fascinating culture that infuses the best of both the Romance and Germanic worlds, so brush up on your Dutch, French or German, and set off to discover Belgium!
 You can jump right in and start learning these languages now!